omorich1/Hello_Microverse_Project/README.md

-# Hello_Microverse_Project
+# Hello World - HTML and CSS basics
-This is a project to set up a "Hello Microverse" project
+This proyect is my first project as a micronaut

 # Built With
+CSS
 HTML

-CSS
+# Prerequisites
+Basic knowledge in HTML and CSS

+# Deployment
+Using an IDE to develop html and css code to modify it or run it directly with your browser :)

-# Author
+# Authors
+Richard Oveh
 Github: omorich1

-# Contribution
+# Contributing
 Contributions, issues, and feature requests are welcome!

+Feel free to check the issues page.

 # Show your support
 Give a ⭐️ if you like this project!

-# Acknowledgments
-To God almighty

 # License
 This project is MIT licensed.